-Effective January 1, 2014, Knox employees will have a choice between staying with the current Knox College Health Plan (PPO) or choosing a new option, a Consumer Driven Health Plan (CDHP).
+Effective January 1, 2015, Knox employees have a choice between the PPO Health Plan or the Consumer Driven Health Plan (CDHP).

 What is a CDHP, and how does it work?

 A CDHP is also known as a high deductible health plan.
 It's a health insurance plan that has a high deductible-the amount of medical expenses you must pay each year before coverage kicks in.
-While the deductible is high ($1,250 individual/$2,500 family) with this type of plan, the monthly premium is lower for the CDHP than the premium for the PPO.
+While the deductible is high ($1,300 individual/$2,600 family) with this type of plan, the monthly premium is lower for the CDHP than the premium for the PPO.

-CDHPs do not start paying until after you have spent $1,250 (individual) or $2,500 (family) of your own money on health care expenses.
+CDHPs do not start paying until after you have spent $1,300 (individual) or $2,600 (family) of your own money on health care expenses.
 You can use pre-tax monies from an account called an HSA to pay deductible expenses and other non-covered health care expenses.
-The CDHP regulations also state that if you are enrolled in family CDHP coverage, you must meet the family deductible before plan benefits begin, even if those expenses are incurred by one family member.
+Like the PPO plan, once one family member meets their deductible the plan benefits begin.

 What is an HSA?

 HSAs are like a health IRA where the money in them is only used to pay for health care expenses.
 You, not your employer, own and control the money in your HSA.
 The money you deposit into the account is not taxed.
 To be eligible to open an HSA, you must enroll in a special type of health insurance plan called a CDHP, and have only CDHP health insurance.